HarshitNTiwari/Collaborative-Text-Editor/README.md

 ## Development setup

 You need to have Node.js and npm installed to run this application.
-Also, setup your environment variables like the PORT on which you would like the server to run and your MongoDB database URI.

 Pull down the source code by forking the git repository and then cloning it.
 Then navigate to the project directory: